microsoft/PowerToys/doc/gpo/README.md

-# Group Policy Objects
+# Group Policies

-Since version 0.64, PowerToys is released on GitHub with GroupPolicyObject files.
-You can check these releases on https://github.com/microsoft/PowerToys/releases .
+Since version 0.64, PowerToys is released on GitHub with Administrative Templates that allows you to configure PowerToys using Group Policies.

 ## How to install